 This will mean that in addition to secondary data you will also need to collect data from the specified participants in addition to test the hypothesis.
-The practice of primary collection is time consuming since all the data must be analysed in detail before results can be withdrawn.
+The practice of primary collection is time-consuming since all the data must be analysed in detail before results can be withdrawn.

 Failure to Meet the Strict Academic Writing Standards

 Failure to follow the language, style, structure and formatting guidelines as provided by your school when writing the dissertation paper can make matters worse.
-It is recommended to thoroughly read the dissertation handbook thoroughly prior to actually starting the write up.
+It is recommended to thoroughly read the dissertation handbook thoroughly prior to actually starting the write-up.

 For those stressing out about developing an extensive paper capable of filling a gap in research whilst adding value to the existing academic literature – conducting exhaustive research and analysis – and professionally using the knowledge gained over the course of their degree programme, there is still good news in all the chaos.

 A clearly defined topic is a pre-requisite of any successful independent research project.
 An engaging yet manageable research topic can help to produce an original piece of research work that results in a higher academic score.

-Focusing on an issue that ignites your interest in a particular academic theory and stirs your excitement levels is likely to produce a unique piece of work.
+Focusing on an issue that ignites your interest in particular academic theory and stirs your excitement levels is likely to produce a unique piece of work.
 Our dissertation topics library has thousands of free research topics in all academic subjects.

 Alternatively, you can consider reading newspapers, academic journals, articles, course materials and other media to identify issues that are relevant to your area of study and find some inspiration to get going.

 Here is what Michelle Schneider, learning adviser at the University of Leeds had to say about picking the research topics, 'Picking something you're genuinely interested in will keep you motivated.'
 'Consider why it's important to tackle the topic you have chosen,' she added.

-Proposal papers are much sorter in length but follow a similar structure as an extensive dissertation paper.
+Proposal papers are much shorter in length but follow a similar structure as an extensive dissertation paper.
 If the proposal is not mandatory in your university, you should still create one as it is an outline of the key points that the actual dissertation paper will cover.
-Typical contents of the dissertation paper are as following;

 Title of your dissertation